Stably Embedded Pairs of Ordered Abelian Groups: Notation and preliminaries

-\begin{fact}Any ordered abelian group is a $\mathbb{Z}$-invariant valued group with respect to the natural valuation. \end{fact} Following the usual convention, we call "convex subgroup" a subgroup of a valued group $G$ which is the inverse image of an end segment of $\Gamma$, even if $G$ is not equipped with a compatible order.
-We also extend the other notions introduced for ordered abelian groups: \begin{definition} If $g$ is an element of value $\gamma$, we called \emph{the value of $g$} the largest convex subgroup not containing $g$:
+Following the usual convention, we call "convex subgroup" a subgroup of a valued group $G$ which is the inverse image of an end segment of $\Gamma$, even if $G$ is not equipped with a compatible order.
+We also extend the other notions introduced for ordered abelian groups: \begin{definition} If $g$ is an element of value $\gamma$, we call \emph{fundament of $g$} the largest convex subgroup not containing $g$, i.e.,